Adversarial and Reactive Traffic Entities for Behavior-Realistic Driving Simulation: A Review: Behavior-Realistic Traffic Entities

-This category of learning-based agents focuses on simulating adversarial agent behaviors that induce realistic yet safety-critical interactions with the ego agent.
-While human demonstrations are well-suited for training agents to behave in a naturalistic manner in traffic, safety-critical and adversarial behaviors are generally underrepresented in the data.
-Consequently, the predominant method for generating purely adversarial behavior is the use of \ac{RL}, which can learn through exploration without prior knowledge. \cite{koren_adaptive_2018} introduces an \ac{RL}-based adaptive stress testing method for \ac{AV}. \cite{chen_adversarial_2021} examines the impact of adversarial scenarios on the performance of both rule-based and learned lane-change models.
-Meanwhile, \cite{niu_re_2023} explores adversarial policies derived from both offline driving data and online simulation samples.
-In contrast, \cite{mavrogiannis_b-gap_2022} employs \ac{RL} to generate behavior-rich vehicle trajectories with varying levels of aggressiveness.
-Systematic generation of adversarial examples is addressed by \cite{feng_intelligent_2021}.
-Similarly, \cite{wachi_failure-scenario_2019} presents a method for identifying failure scenarios through multi-agent \ac{RL}.
-Approaches proposed by \cite{ransiek_goose_2024} and \cite{zhang_cat_2023} utilize a goal-conditioned \ac{RL} framework to automatically generate safety-critical scenarios and select plausible adversarial trajectories.
-Finally, \cite{rowe_ctrl-sim_2024} employs offline \ac{RL} to develop controllable agent behaviors, which facilitates the exploration of interesting edge cases for testing and evaluating \ac{AV} algorithms.
-In addition to generate realistic agent behaviors, \Acp{DGM} can also be combined with adversarial optimization to produce adversarial behaviors. \cite{rempe_generating_2022} utilizes a \ac{VAE} to create challenging scenarios for stress-testing \acp{AV}, while \cite{xu_diffscene_2023} employs a diffusion-based, safety-critical guided generation framework to generate realistic and safety-critical scenarios.
+Safety-critical and adversarial behaviors are often underrepresented in data, making their generation in simulations particularly valuable. \cite{koren_adaptive_2018} introduces an \ac{RL}-based adaptive stress testing method for \acp{AV}. \cite{chen_adversarial_2021} investigates the impact of adversarial scenarios on lane-change model performance. \cite{niu_re_2023} explores adversarial policies derived from offline driving data and online simulation samples.
+In contrast, \cite{mavrogiannis_b-gap_2022} uses \ac{RL} to generate behavior-rich vehicle trajectories with varying levels of aggressiveness.
+Systematic generation of adversarial examples is addressed by \cite{feng_intelligent_2021}, and \cite{wachi_failure-scenario_2019} presents a method for identifying failure scenarios using multi-agent \ac{RL}. \cite{ransiek_goose_2024} and \cite{zhang_cat_2023} apply goal-conditioned \ac{RL} to generate safety-critical scenarios and select plausible adversarial trajectories. \cite{rowe_ctrl-sim_2024} uses offline \ac{RL} to develop controllable entity behaviors for testing and evaluating \ac{AV} algorithms. \cite{stoler_seal_2024} combines a learned scoring function and a reactive adversary policy to increase criticality while maintaining realism.
+By combining \Acp{DGM} with adversarial optimization, adversarial behaviors can be generated.
+For example, \cite{rempe_generating_2022} uses a \ac{VAE} to create challenging scenarios for stress-testing \acp{AV}, while \cite{xu_diffscene_2023} employs a diffusion-based framework for generating realistic, safety-critical scenarios.
+In \cite{huang_cadre_2024}, a Quality-Diversity algorithm is selected to generate controllable adversarial scenarios. \cite{cao_advdo_2022} introduces an optimization-based adversarial attack framework to generate realistic adversarial trajectories, and \cite{hanselmann_king_2022} proposes a method for generating safety-critical scenarios via backpropagation using a kinematic bicycle model.